Signs of Oncoming Labor

-There may be a pre-labor period 8 to 24 hours in duration.
-The following signs may be seen during the pre-labor period, indicating the approaching whelping.
+There may be a pre-labor period of 8 to 24 hours in duration.
+The following signs may be seen during the pre-labor period, indicating the approaching whelping:

-2. She may paw and scratch at her bedding as if she were preparing a nest.
-She may tear newspaper up into little pieces in her attempt to make a nest.
+- She may paw and scratch at her bedding as if she were preparing a nest.
+She may tear newspaper into little pieces to make a nest.

-4. Rectal temperature, taken with a rectal thermometer, will fall below 990 twelve hours or less prior to whelping.
+- Rectal temperature, taken with a rectal thermometer, will fall below 990 twelve hours or less before whelping.
 If you start taking the bitch’s temperature twice a day after the 59th or 60th day of gestation, her temperature will begin to decrease from a normal of 101.0-102.0 to 99.0-100.0.
 When it finally goes below 99.0, she will start giving birth within 12 hours.

-5. Milk can be expressed from the nipple near or at the time of birth in those bitches having their first litter and about 4 days prior to whelping in those bitches which have had one or more litters previously.
+- Milk can be expressed from the nipple near or at the time of birth in those bitches having their first litter and about four days prior to whelping in those bitches who have had one or more litters previously.